pagkly/Zed/Investopedia4/Explaining the Ratio of Revenue per Employee.md

 -   Revenue per employee is an important ratio that roughly measures how much money each employee generates for the company.
 -   To calculate a company's revenue per employee, divide the company's total revenue by its current number of employees.
--   Ideally, a company wants the highest ratio of revenue per employee possible because a higher ratio indicates greater productivity, which often translates to more profits for the company.
+-   Ideally, a company wants the highest ratio of revenue per employee possible because a higher ratio indicates greater [[Productivity|productivity]], which often translates to more profits for the company.
 -   For the revenue-per-employee ratio to be useful, it should be used when comparing and analyzing companies in the same industry.
 -   Other factors that can impact the revenue-per-employee ratio include employee turnover and the age of the company.

 ## How Revenue per Employee Works

 Revenue per employee is a meaningful analytical tool because it measures how efficiently a particular firm utilizes its employees.
-Ideally, a company wants the highest ratio of revenue per employee possible because a higher ratio indicates greater [[productivity]](https://www.investopedia.com/terms/p/productivity.asp).
+Ideally, a company wants the highest ratio of revenue per employee possible because a higher ratio indicates greater [[productivity]](https://www.investopedia.com/terms/p/[[Productivity|productivity]].asp).
 Revenue per employee also suggests that a company is using its resources—in this case, its investment in human capital—wisely by developing workers who are very productive.
 Companies with high revenue-per-employee ratios are often profitable.

 Some analysts use a variation of the revenue per employee ratio.
 In this ratio, they replace revenue with [[net income]](https://www.investopedia.com/terms/n/netincome.asp).
-A ratio similar to revenue per employee is [[sales per employee]](https://www.investopedia.com/articles/stocks/04/110304.asp), which is calculated by dividing a company's annual sales by its total employees.
+A ratio similar to revenue per employee is [[sales per employee]](https://www.investopedia.com/articles/[[Stocks|stocks]]/04/110304.asp), which is calculated by dividing a company's annual sales by its total employees.

 ## Factors Affecting the Ratio of Revenue per Employee